DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Evaluation

-To evaluate the contribution of each core design in \oursys to query performance (introduced in Section~\ref{sec:querydesign}), we incrementally incorporate the proposed components of \oursys.
-Each configuration is evaluated on two real-world datasets of different scales, \red{SIFT and DEEP100M}, with query latency measured at varying recall.
+\stitle{Performance Gain.} To evaluate the contribution of each core design in \oursys to query performance (introduced in Section~\ref{sec:querydesign}), we incrementally incorporate the proposed components of \oursys.
+Each configuration is evaluated on two real-world datasets of different scales, \red{Sift and Deep}, with query latency measured at varying recall.